Actipro/WPF-Controls/Documentation/topics/recent-updates.md

 If you are looking for a list of recently added major new features to WPF Studio products, please see the Sample Browser's Recent Updates page instead.

+## Updates for v22.1.3

+- **SyntaxEditor:** Updated the [Word Wrap](syntaxeditor/user-interface/editor-view/word-wrap.md) topic with information on configuring the wrapped line indent amount.

 ## Updates for v22.1.2

 - **Docking/MDI:** Updated the [Floating Dock Hosts](docking/docking-window-features/floating-dock-hosts.md) topic with information on new features for customizing the floating dock host title.